 A pacemaker is a small, battery-operated device.
 This device senses when your heart is beating too slowly.
 It sends a signal to your heart that makes your heart beat at the correct pace.

 Newer pacemakers weigh as little as 1 ounce (28 grams).
 Most pacemakers have 2 parts:

-A pacemaker must be implanted under the skin.
+A pacemaker is implanted under the skin.
 This procedure takes about 1 hour in most cases.
 You will be given a sedative to help you relax.
 You will be awake during the procedure.

 A small incision (cut) is made.
 Most often, the cut is on the left side (if you are right handed) of the chest below your collarbone.
 The pacemaker generator is then placed under the skin at this location.
 The generator may also be placed in the abdomen, but this is less common.
 A new "leadless" pacemaker is a self-contained unit that is implanted in the right ventricle of the heart.